5 things you shouldn't do before your life insurance drug test

 Obviously you shouldn’t stop taking needed prescription drugs.
 But prescription drugs are still tested for in drug tests for two reasons: one, because prescription drug abuse can be just as rampant and harmful as illegal drug use, and two, so an insurer knows exactly what you’re taking for medical purposes.

 Shouldn’t the insurer know beforehand?
 Absolutely.
 When you apply for a life insurance policy, you should disclose any health risks.
 But maybe you accidentally left something out, or you deliberately didn’t want to disclose, say, a heart condition.
 (Again, don’t lie on your application.
 Seriously.)
 This way the insurer knows what conditions you have and what you’re doing to treat them.

 You need to know what prescription drugs you’re taking in case you need to produce a prescription for them to prove that you are, in fact, authorized to take them.
 If and when everything checks out, the insurer won’t have a problem with your medication.

 Heck, MythBusters did an episode about it.
 Poppy seeds can trigger false positives for opiates.

-Eating a few poppy seeds likely isn’t enough for the false positive (which shouldn’t be a big deal, are "a few poppy seeds" really something that people eat?) but if you’re a fan of poppy seed bagels or cake, maybe take them off the menu leading up to your drug test.
+Eating a few poppy seeds likely isn’t enough for the false positive, but if you’re a fan of poppy seed bagels or cake, maybe take them off the menu leading up to your drug test.

 There are other foods that can result in false positives.
 Teas that have hemp oil or coca in them, quinine in tonic water, or some snack bars can also raise red flags in your drug test.